natacast/topology_notes/src/day1.rst

 Filter definition and algebraic structure
 ************************

-We will start defining filters and then the basic filter propositions will be proved by the common way and by Lean.
+We will start defining filters and, then the elementary filter propositions will be proved by the usual way and by Lean.
 The final aim of this chapter is to define an algebraic structure with filters, defining two operations.

 Filter definition